 The out-of-the-box tooling for the two primary baselines varies enough that it’s likely one baseline over the other will stand out.
 Be mindful of the six key points of an ideal tool that we listed above.

 Most organizations have a wide enough variety of technologies such that one baseline provider is unlikely to provide 100% coverage.
 Even in situations where you’re mandated to use a specific baseline, it may be necessary to use a different baseline to ensure coverage.

 STIG vs CIS: Which one works for your teams?

 If you’re in operations, there’s a good chance that you feel the security team is largely antagonistic to your objectives.
 Is there a specific baseline that helps your teams to feel more comfortable?
 Is there a specific set of outputs that other teams need to see?
 Are you able to work with your counterparts to discuss specific requirements?

-This blog is part 2 in our two-part series of STIG vs. CIS.
-In case you missed part one, check it out here.
+This blog is part 2 in our two-part series of STIG vs CIS.
+Check out STIG vs CIS part 1.

 What security questions can our experts help answer?